-Lonely Planet Successful Publishing Company
+Lonely Planet Successful Entrepreneurs

 A flourishing publishing company, ‘The Lonely Planet,’ was sold in 2007 to the BBC for 89 million pounds.
 Tony and Maureen Wheeler sold 75% of their company and retained 25% of the shares in the company.
 In 2011, they sold the remaining 25% as well, for 42 million pounds.

 What makes this so amazing is that this company was started with a little 96 page booklet, ‘Across ASIA on the Cheap,’ now a collector’s item, which came out in 1973.
 It was written, laid out, and hand stapled on the kitchen table of their Sydney flat.
+This first edition is now worth a lot of money.

 Nine months after leaving London the Wheelers arrived in Sydney, Australia, down to their last 97 cents.
 Their original plan was to find jobs for three or four months until they had earned enough to pay for plane tickets to return to the UK.